-Altice Numericable-SFRAltice has agreed to buy the US cable operator Cablevision from the Dolan family for an enterprise value of $17.7 billion, with the transaction expected to close in H1 2016 subject to regulatory and other customary approvals.
+Altice has agreed to buy the US cable operator Cablevision from the Dolan family for an enterprise value of $17.7 billion, with the transaction expected to close in H1 2016 subject to regulatory and other customary approvals.

 Cablevision is the leading operator in the New York metropolitan area, which covers New York, New Jersey and Connecticut.
 It passes over 5 million homes and services more than 3.1 million residential and business customers, with some 65% of them opting for triple-play services.
 With the deal, which values Cablevision at $34.90 and will be paid for in cash, and following on closely from the acquisition of Suddenlink earlier this year, Altice will become the fourth largest cable operator in the US.